frequently asked questions

 - Can other school districts have a Bible History program?

-No. Bible History courses are academically rigorous Related Arts electives that are for-credit, that count toward a student's graduation requirements.
-Courses do not resemble Sunday school, teaching doctrine is not permissible, and students optionally select this subject.
-Bible History elective classes are an opportunity for students to have a viewpoint neutral, foundational study of one of the cornerstone texts of world History , which helps students become culturally literate and better equipped to thrive and contribute to a global world.
+No. Bible History courses are non-sectarian, academically rigorous academic elective courses.
+Bible History courses at the high school level are for-credit courses that count toward a student's graduation requirements.
+Doctrine is not taught, and students optionally select this subject.
+Bible History elective classes are an opportunity for students to have a viewpoint neutral, foundational study of one of the cornerstone texts of world History, which helps students become culturally literate and better equipped to thrive and contribute to a global world.

 - Are students required to take Bible History courses?

 No students are forced to take Bible History courses.
 Students may electively study Bible History.
 Students select Bible History as they would any other voluntary elective such as music, band, or art, etc. Should a student request to be removed from a Bible History class, parents/guardians should follow the schools' desired protocol for requesting a course change.